octimot/StoryToolkitAI/FEATURES.md

 **Frame Rate** - the frame rate that will be used for the EDL/XML.

 **Use Timelines** - if checked, the tool will use the timeline name of the media instead of the source media name in the CLIP NAME field of the EDL.
-For eg. for Resolve EDL imports, this will make Resolve use Timelines (Compound Clips) instead of the source media, if the Timelines have the same name as the timeline used in the original transcription in StoryToolkitAI. _This is not yet implemented for XML exports._
+For e.g. for Resolve EDL imports, this will make Resolve use Timelines (Compound Clips) instead of the source media, if the Timelines have the same name as the timeline used in the original transcription in StoryToolkitAI. _This is not yet implemented for XML exports._

-**Export Notes** - if checked, the tool will export the fountain-style notes from the story (for eg. `[[some note]]` ) in the EDL.
+**Export Notes** - if checked, the tool will export the fountain-style notes from the story (for e.g. `[[some note]]` ) in the EDL.
 For now, these notes are recognized by Davinci Resolve when you import Timeline Markers form EDL into the Timeline that you chose from the bin. _This is not yet implemented for XML exports._